deepan312003/deepan312003.github.io/README.md

-# deepan312003.github.io
+# occupancy chart based on availability for CSE
-###To generate an occupancy chart for all rooms for CSE, we will need to have the following information:
+### To generate an occupancy chart for all rooms for CSE, we will need to have the following information:

 List of rooms and their capacities
 Time table/schedule of events and classes in each room